LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- changed extensively.
 Removed most of initialization code besides what was added for HAL.
 --- A config file can be loaded from the comand line for modbus info *depreciated*
 --- to use MODBUS master use --modmaster
---- to use MODBUS server use --modserver
+--- to use MODBUS slave use --modslave
 --- to set debug level for rtapi_print use --debug
 --- if a program was loaded previouly and you load classicladder again with a ladder program
     specified it will load it instead of ignoring it.